teleportaloo/PDX-Bus/README.markdown

 You can enter the stop "id" of the stop (as displayed at each stop or station) or you can browse the routes for the stop.

-Feature includes:
+Features include:

-* Interactive rail map, showing the MAX and WES stops.
+* Interactive rail maps, showing the MAX, WES and Streetcar stops.
-* Embedded Google maps, showing locations of stops, and when available, the last known position of the bus or train.
+* Embedded maps, showing locations of stops, and when available, the last known position of the bus or train.
 * Use GPS to locate nearby stops or rail stations.
 * Browse routes and stops, show an entire route on the map.
 * Links to TriMet route information.